 "All the waitresses in coffee shops have them, as one example, and use them.
 Let's not even talk about businessmen.
 The are never off them, and conversations are frequently interrupted by mobile calls."

-The authoritarian government ended a ban on cellphones in 2008, inking a four-year deal with Egyptian company Orascom to build the 3G network in partnership with the government.
+The authoritarian government ended a ban on cellphones in 2008, signing a four-year deal with Egyptian company Orascom to build the 3G network in partnership with the government.

-A report this month by the Nautilus Institute for Security and Sustainability said 60 percent of people aged 20-50 use cellphones in Pyongyang, a city of around 3 million people who are strictly vetted by the state for residency permits.
+A report this month by the Nautilus Institute for Security and Sustainability said 60 percent of people ages 20 to 50 use cellphones in Pyongyang, a city of around 3 million people who are strictly vetted by the state for residency permits.

 Calling fees have fallen this year, driving the surge in demand, reports say.
 And the introduction of the "Euro pack" bundle provides the isolated government with some much-needed hard foreign currency.

 But you can't dial into or out of the country, and there's no Internet.
 The government still keeps a stranglehold on all news flows into the destitute state.